mmorri22/cse20312/01-IntoVoid/README.txt

-These code segments follow the order of Lecture 01 - Part 2 for CSE 24312
+These code segments follow the order of Lecture 01 for CSE 20312

-Follow the order of the slide set found at https://sites.google.com/a/nd.edu/morrison/courses/cse24312/lecture-notes/
+Follow the order of the slide set found at https://sites.google.com/a/nd.edu/morrison/courses/cse20312/lecture-notes/

 The order of compilation and files to understand the design is as follows: